-Participants on Community Employment are not able to claim another social welfare payment while in receipt of a CE payment.
-This will affect clients in receipt of:
+Participants on Community Employment are not able to claim another Social Welfare payment while in receipt of a CE payment.
+On completion of participation on a CE scheme, you may be able to reapply for the payment which allowed you to engage with Community Employment.